Identification

 According to the current legal framework, the MoI and the social protection system are primarily responsible for protecting the rights of unaccompanied and separated children in the Serbian asylum system, but the health care system also plays a significant role.
 In line with the MoI Instruction on Standard Operating Procedures for Profiling, Search and Registration of Irregular Migrants (SoP), during the first contact with the child (at the border or within the mainland), the police officer is obliged to determine whether there is an urgent need for provision of health care[32] and if so, the police officer is obliged to contact the competent health-care services.[33]
 Also, a UASC identified at the border shall not be served with a decision on refusal of entry but will receive a decision granting them entry.[34]

 The identification of UASC, which includes the assessment of the child’s age, is done through the procedure of verification and identification, which is performed by a police officer.
-Identity verification is performed through inspection of an identification document which contains a photograph, or exceptionally, based on the statement of the person whose identity is being verified.[30]
-Regarding UASC who do not have identification documents, and if the identity cannot be verified in another way, the identity will be determined using data from forensic records, applying methods and using means of “criminal tactics” and forensics, medical or other appropriate expertise.[31]
+Identity verification is performed through inspection of an identification document which contains a photograph, or exceptionally, based on the statement of the person whose identity is being verified.[35]
+Regarding UASC who do not have identification documents, and if the identity cannot be verified in another way, the identity will be determined using data from forensic records, applying methods and using means of ‘criminal tactics’ and forensics, medical or other appropriate expertise.[36]
 It is not clear what kind of tests and forensic analysis is implied through this provision because that kind of age assessment has never been performed.
-In order to establish their identity, the child can be brought to the official premises of the police.[32]
-The police officer is obliged to inform the child about the reasons for their presence at the police premises, their right to inform family or other persons of their choice and other rights of persons deprived of liberty and in a language that the child understands.[33]
+In order to establish their identity, the child can be brought to the official premises of the police.[37]
+The police officer is obliged to inform the child about the reasons for their presence at the police premises, their right to inform family or other persons of their choice and other rights of persons deprived of liberty and in a language that the child understands.[38]

-When a police officer determines that an individual is UASC, they are obliged to compile a report which also contains the identity determined in line with the above-described methods, which in practice is only the statement of a child, unless they have a document.[34]
-This report should be then submitted to the competent Centre for Social Work (CSW) in order for a child to be taken over by the social-care system.[35]
+When a police officer determines that an individual is a UASC, they are obliged to compile a report which also contains the identity determined in line with the above-described methods, which in practice is only the statement of a child, unless they have a document.[39]
+This report should be then submitted to the competent Centre for Social Work (CSW) in order for a child to be taken over by the social-care system.[40]
 A police officer shall contact a representative of the CSW without delay, if there is a reasonable suspicion that the person concerned is a child and in order to gather additional information important to establish facts from their life and provide adequate protection.

 On the basis of the Memorandum of Understanding signed with the Ministry for Social Affairs, IDEAS has been conducting supervision of all social care workers in Serbia working with UASC.
 This assistance implies counselling on individual cases, providing general guidelines and assistance in conducting BID.
 Thus, out of 973 children recorded in 2022, only 82 were registered, 4 lodged asylum application, while the rest remained in legal limbo, being at risk of being issued with expulsion order or penalised in the misdemeanour proceeding.
 Moreover, since the registration certificate does not provide for any legal status, even the children issued with this document were in the same situation as those children who were not registered at all.
+In 2024, a total of 40 children were issued with registration certificate according to MoLEVSA, and according to the MoI, 11 UASCs were registered in line with the Article 35 of the Asylum Act.

-The screening of UASC vulnerability is conducted by the temporary legal guardians of IDEAS – an implementing partner of UNHCR and legal guardians funded by IOM and who were deployed from IDEAS in 2020.
+The screening of UASC vulnerability is conducted by the temporary legal guardians legal guardians funded by IOM and who were deployed from IDEAS in 2020.
 However, this is not done in line with Article 17 of the Asylum Act, but in line with the Family Act and social care professional standards.
-The Asylum Office did not submit any request for BID in 2022[36] and in general, in 2022, only 4 UASC applied for asylum.
+The Asylum Office did not submit any request for BID in 2022[41] and in general, in 2022, only 4 UASC applied for asylum.
 Thus, the age is determined on the basis of the statement of a child.
 What is also a concerning practice is that MoI officers who are tasked with issuing the registration certificates usually ask children how old they are.
 When a child says the number of years, the police officer then subtracts that number from the number of the given year (e.g., 2021) and puts 1 January as a date of birth.
-This practice is not in line with the principle of in dubio pro reo, i.e., the principle of the benefit of the doubt established by the CRC.[37]
+This practice is not in line with the principle of in dubio pro reo, i.e., the principle of the benefit of the doubt established by the CRC.[42]
 Thus, if a child who is 17 arrives in Serbia in 2021, his date of birth would be set at 1 January 2004.
 This means that a person under the age of 18 could be treated as adult before coming of age, which is contrary to the Asylum Act, the Constitution and international standards.
 The benefit of the doubt criterion would be respected only if the registration certificate mentioned 31 December of the given year as birth date.

 To reiterate, there is no proper or developed method for ascertaining an asylum seeker’s age, meaning that the asylum seeker’s word and the official’s personal observations are the only criteria for identifying minors in the greatest number of cases.[43]
 On 4 April 2018, the Ministry of Labour, Employment, veteran and Social Affairs adopted the Instruction on Procedures of Social Work Centres[44] which envisages that the field social worker is in charge for identifying and coordinating support to UASC as long as the child is not put under the care of a professional social worker.[45]